noble-assets/orbiter/docs/architecture.md

 # Architecture

-This document provides a detailed overview of the `x/orbiter` module architecture and logic.
+This document provides a detailed overview of the `orbiter` module architecture and logic.

 ## Data Flow